How Important is Physical Attraction in a Relationship?

 But can you fall in love without physical attraction?
 On top of dismissing physical attraction, I was too afraid of losing love, especially if I'd had it for a long time, after seeing what my grandmother went through when my grandfather, her husband of more than 50 years, died.
 I know it sounds crazy, but I wasn't even considering whether or not I'd fallen in love with my ex, so I certainly wasn't asking if I was physically attracted to him, if he was physically attracted to me or if that was necessary for a relationship.
 As it turns out, it is.

-I didn't realize how important physical attraction is until I realized that there wasn't any between my ex and I. That was not the only reason for our divorce, but the lack of mutual attraction didn't help.
-This meant that there was no glue holding us together; literally the first time something challenged our relationship, which was not that big, it fatally shattered our bond, though it may took several years to see it.
+I didn't realize how important physical attraction is until I realized that there wasn't any between my ex and me.
+That was not the only reason for our divorce, but the lack of mutual attraction didn't help.
+This meant that there was no glue holding us together; literally the first time something challenged our relationship, which was not that big, it fatally shattered our bond, though it may take several years to see it.
 Mutual attraction does not cure all things, nor does it make up for severe lacking elsewhere.
 But, as Iris believes, it's the foundation, it's that invisible force continuing to propel you and your partner toward each other, the power that keeps you fighting for one another so you don't walk away after 13 years together as total strangers..